MichielStock/STMOZOO/docs/src/man/single_cell_nmf.md

 ## Solving NMF

 Two-block coordinate descent approach is commonly used to solve the optimization problem.
 Therein, one of the factors is updated, while others are fixed.
-Below is the pseudocode For factorizing two input matrices:
+Below is the pseudocode for factorizing two input matrices:
 ```
 Given matrices X1(p by n) and X2(q by n):
 Randomly initialize W1(p by k), W2(q by k), H(k by n), Z(n by n)